CraigMason19/Color-Codex/README.md

 ```
 npm test
 ```
-This will run the tests using the JSDOM environment, which simulates a browser for testing web-based code, and generate a coverage report.
+This will run the tests using the JSDOM environment and generate a coverage report.